 Cancer Diagnosis Research

-- inform decisions about treatment, such as identifying the treatment that is most likely to be effective for a given patient
+- inform decisions about treatment, such as identifying the treatment that is most likely to be effective for a patient

-- assess a patient’s response to treatment
+- assess a patient’s response to therapy

 - monitor a patient for a recurrence of cancer